Beginning with the release of Beta 1.00, 3ds Max 2017 and 2018 are supported.

 Stereoscopy options can be configured in the "Stereoscopy" rollout of the "Advanced" tab.

 For Left/Right or Top/Bottom stereoscopic renders, you will need to modify the render resolution for the output to have the correct vertical field of view.
-Left/Right renders will require double the horizontal resolution and Top/Bottom renderd will need double the vertical resolution.
+Left/Right renders will require double the horizontal resolution and Top/Bottom renders will need double the vertical resolution.

-For example, if you have set up your scene to render correctly without stereoscopy at 1280x720, you would need to use a resolution of 2560x720 for a Left/Right stereo render and 1280x1440 for a Top/Borrom stereo render.
+For example, if you have set up your scene to render correctly without stereoscopy at 1280x720, you would need to use a resolution of 2560x720 for a Left/Right stereo render and 1280x1440 for a Top/Bottom stereo render.

 The alpha channel can be enabled by selecting the "Transparent Sky" checkbox in the "Film" parameter rollout.

 Every render option can be changed through MAXScript.
-Be sure to select Cycles as your active renderer before setting any of these variables

 This plugin defines a global struct named 'cyclesRender' with the following variables: